wp-plugins/contact-form-7-signature-addon/readme.txt

 This plugin adds a new field type to the Contact Form 7 plugin and allows users to add an handwritten signature to the message via a signature pad.
 The plugin uses a Javascript library (https://github.com/szimek/signature_pad).

+= Important Note =
 This plugin requires version 3.9 or higher of the "Contact Form 7" plugin.
-**Version 2.3 of this plugin is for CF7 4.2 or higher only.
-Use version 2.2 otherwise.**
+Version 2.3 of this plugin is for CF7 4.2 or higher only.
+Use version 2.2 otherwise.

 Please read the installation notes for more details.